zhaju/zhaju.github.io/content/High School/Grade 12/Grade 12 Biology.md

-this one isn't a real study doc, just a collection of Jiao's impromptu lectures :)
+﻿this one isn't a real study doc, just a collection of Jiao's impromptu lectures :)
 ## Plants v2 Lesson 03/31
 ### I. Tropisms
 1. Tropism = The way a plant responds to specific stimuli